Login with a PassKey for ProcessWire

 • More resistant to attacks like phishing and keylogging.

-• Tied to the user's device OR when used in conjunction with a federated passkey manager, eg Apple's Keychain, can be used to log into multiple devices using biometric fingerprint or face id
+• Tied to the user's device, or when used with a passkey manager such as Apple Keychain, can be used on multiple devices using fingerprint, face ID or device PIN.

 In short, passkeys offer improved security and convenience compared to traditional passwords.